Skip to main navigation Skip to main content

 Further reading

 Working with young people with drug or alcohol related problems means practitioners will often be working with young people who have experienced trauma in some form.
-View information on trauma informed care at the Youth Drugs and Alcohol Advice (YoDAA).
+View information on trauma informed care on the YoDAA (Youth Drugs and Alcohol Advice) website.

 Some young people are more vulnerable